SharonM-Analyst/BCG-Forage-Simulation/README.md

 **Client:** PowerCo a major gas and electricity utility supplying small and medium-sized enterprises (SMEs).

 **Problem Statement:**
 The energy market has grown increasingly competitive, giving customers more options than ever before.
-PowerCo began experiencing elevated **customer churn** — the loss of customers who switch to rival energy providers.
+PowerCo began experiencing elevated **customer churn**, the loss of customers who switch to rival energy providers.
 PowerCo engaged BCG's Data Science team to diagnose the root cause of this churn.

 **Core Hypothesis:**
-The Associate Director (AD) of the Data Science team proposed that churn may be driven by **price sensitivity** — how much pricing is a factor in a customer's decision to stay with or leave PowerCo.
+The Associate Director (AD) of the Data Science team proposed that churn may be driven by **price sensitivity**, how much pricing is a factor in a customer's decision to stay with or leave PowerCo.

 **Objective:**
 Test the hypothesis that churn is driven by customers' price sensitivity by modelling churn probabilities and deriving the effect of prices on churn rates.